 It’s projected that there will be a small but consistent increase in the demand for residential and commercial real estate agents through the next few years.
 And if we’re talking specifically about the real estate markets in Southwest Ohio, Northern Kentucky and Southeast Indiana, consistent growth is all but a sure thing.

 Commercial real estate agents tend to work more hours and juggle more clients, properties and other variables than do residential real estate agents.
 This is due to the long-term and ongoing nature of client relationships in commercial real estate vs residential.

-Additionally, opposed to residential real estate agents, commercial agents are usually also involved in more parts of the real estate development process.
+Additionally, opposed to residential real estate agents, commercial agents are usually also involved in more facets of the real estate development process.
+The most well-rounded commercial realtors you’ll find work in vertically-integrated brokerages, where they are exposed to and experienced in all aspects of commercial transactions.
 For this reason, choosing a commercial agent who work in a real estate development firm that offers 360-degree commercial real estate services is the best strategy for a growing business looking to begin a development and construction project.